jedisom/Machine-Learning-Engineer-Nanodegree/Chinese_Learning/README.md

 - Time_Spent: This is the time I spent studying on that day in minutes
 - Text_Read: This is the text from the book I was able to read during the time I was studying.

+##Udacity Assignment Guidelines
+>###Capstone Project Guidelines
+>Use the following questions in each section to keep a mental checklist of if you are meeting the standards and requirements for each rubric item your project is graded against.
+You can find these questions in their respective sections of the project report template [here](https://docs.google.com/document/d/1B-vEOscvfqctGEMHTFDS9Nw7aqcE2iuwPRfp0jK8nf4/pub?embedded=true).
+>####Definition
+>#####Project Overview
+>- Has an overview of the project been provided, such as the problem domain, project origin, and related datasets or input data?
+>- Has enough background information been given so that an uninformed reader would understand the problem domain and following problem statement?

+>#####Problem Statement
+>- Is the problem statement clearly defined?
+Will the reader understand what you are expecting to solve?
+>- Have you thoroughly discussed how you will attempt to solve the problem?
+>- Is an anticipated solution clearly defined?
+Will the reader understand what results you are looking for?

+>#####Metrics
+>- Are the metrics you’ve chosen to measure the performance of your models clearly discussed and defined?
+>- Have you provided reasonable justification for the metrics chosen based on the problem and solution?

+>####Results
+>#####Model Evaluation and Validation
+>- Is the final model reasonable and aligning with solution expectations?
+Are the final parameters of the model appropriate?
+>- Has the final model been tested with various inputs to evaluate whether the model generalizes well to unseen data?
+>- Is the model robust enough for the problem?
+Do small perturbations (changes) in training data or the input space greatly affect the results?
+>- Can results found from the model be trusted?

+>#####Justification
+>- Are the final results found stronger than the benchmark result reported earlier?
+>- Have you thoroughly analyzed and discussed the final solution?
+>- Is the final solution significant enough to have solved the problem?

+>####Conclusion
+>#####Free-Form Visualization
+>- Have you visualized a relevant or important quality about the problem, dataset, input data, or results?

 ##License

 Software and Report Copyright(c) 2016 Jed Isom

 For Rights and Use Information for the book/text used to create the `Raw_Chinese_Learning_Log.xlsx` for this project please see this [website](https://www.lds.org/legal/terms?lang=eng&_r=1).